vl4ds/Documentation/getting-started.rst

 Next Steps
 ----------

 This tutorial has shown you how to set up a developer account, use the IDE to create a simple SmartApp, use the simulator to test your SmartApp, and publish your SmartApp to your mobile phone.
-We hope you learned a thing or two, and even had some fun!

 In addition to using this documentation, the best way to learn is by looking at existing code and writing your own.
 In the IDE, there are several templates that you can review.
 These are great sources for learning SmartThings development!
 In fact, the SmartApp we built borrows heavily from (OK, it's a total clone) the "Let There Be Light" SmartApp.